EVERYTHING YOU NEED TO KNOW ABOUT THIS YEAR’S VIRTUAL FUN FAIR & CAMP EXPO

 - We suggest exploring the Fun Fair & Camp Expo on your own to make a shortlist of camp options for your kiddos.
 Then, consider bringing your kids to the computer to explore those options together so they can be involved in making the summer plan decisions.

 After the year we have all had, your kids (and you!) deserve a summer of activities and adventure.
-Join us March 20–May 20 for our Online Fun Fair & Camp Expo and allow us the chance to once again help make summer camp planning fun, easy and exciting.
+Join us February 15–May 15 for our Online Fun Fair & Camp Expo and allow us the chance to once again help make summer camp planning fun, easy and exciting.

 YOU MIGHT LIKE